Join The Crew!

 Link to this site

 Jim and Loie had five children.
 One daughter, Martha, married Fred Arterberry who was one of the first Oregon winemakers to have a degree from University of California Davis.
 Arterberry was well known in wine circles in Oregon and produced many award-winning wines.
-Martha and Jim had a son, named Jim Arterberry Maresh.
+Martha and Jim had a son, Jim Arterberry Maresh.
 When the eldest Jim died, Martha remarried but kept the last name Maresh.

 The Maresh estate now consists of 124 acres of several varieties including Pinot Noir and Chardonnay.
 About half the grapes (600 cases) are vinified as Red Barn Pinot Noir.
 This wine has been made by several winemakers through the years (the Maresh’s traded grapes for wine) and sold only through the Red Barn tasting room.
-The remainder of the grapes Pinot Noir are sold to Daedelus Cellars, et Fille, Scott Paul, and Sineann.
+The remainder of the grapes Pinot Noir have been sold to Daedelus Cellars, et Fille, Scott Paul, and Sineann.
 Rex Hill produced a Maresh Vineyard Pinot Noir for many years until the winery was sold a few years back.

-Jim Arterberry Maresh is only twenty-four years old, but is already becoming touted as the “Best Young Oregon Winemaker” (see www.avalonwine.com).
+Jim Arterberry Maresh is only twenty-seven years old (in 2011), but is already becoming touted as the “Best Young Oregon Winemaker” in an article at www.avalonwine.com.
 His father’s label, Arterberry Cellars, disappeared when Fred died.
 Jim began “messing around” making wine in 2001, and in 2007 he revived the label as Arterberry Maresh, releasing his inaugural wines from the 2005 vintage.
-His 2006 Pinot Noirs are quite impressive and three of them are reviewed below.
-The aromatics and elegant style are especially notable.
-All wines are hand-crafted and spend 18 months in barrel.
+He may qualify as the first to represent a third generation in Oregon's wine industry.

 Arterberry Maresh wines are sold through limited retail distribution within Oregon.
 Avalon Wine Co. is a source (http://avalonwine.com/Arterberry-Maresh-Cellars-2006-Wines.html).
 503-434-7689.
 You can reach Jim Maresh through the website at www.arterberrymaresh.com.